The origins of the Turkish flag

 The origin of the crescent and star as symbols date time Babylon and the ancient Egypt.
 It has been suggested that the Turkish tribes during their migrations from Central Asia to Turkey around 800 AD, have adopted this symbol of local tribes and states in the area of the Middle East today, which adopted in turn these symbols.

 The origin of the flag is subject to many legends in the country, and some contradict the history of the Ottoman flag.
-Among the most common descriptions are:
+Here are some of the theories:

 The crescent moon and star were holy symbols to the pre-Islamic Turkish tribes, while red is the colour cardinal to the south.

-A crescent and a star appeared to Mehmed II the night of the fall of Constantinople in 1453
+A crescent and a star appeared to Mehmed II the night of the fall of Constantinople in 1453.
+Crescent represents "God" and the star represents "Muhammed"